What Kind Of Hosting Account Do You Need?

 There are a wide range of options when it comes to web hosting.
 Several companies offer hosting services.
 And many more resell these hosting services through private label, re-branded and affiliate relationships.
 While it may make sense at times to go through a middleman, most of the time it is best to identify hosting providers.

 This is because you get access to better technical and customer support in case of problems, and often get cheaper rates.
 HostGator is one of the most widely known web hosting companies and offers a range of attractive plans to suit most needs.
 Depending upon your requirements, you may choose the right plan that is ideally suited to your budget and technical needs.
 A beginner might find a shared hosting plan best.
 Shared hosting means that your website will be placed on a server which is shared by multiple other accounts.
-According to Rank Your Page, these are commonly used when you want to start a private blog network.

 Even among shared hosting accounts, there are different levels.
 For example, the “Hatchling Plan” offered by HostGator lets you host one domain only for a very low price, with disk space and bandwidth being unlimited.
 As your needs grow and you build new websites or add to your online portfolio, you can upgrade to a higher level of hosting with a Baby or Business plan which is priced slightly higher but offers web hosting for unlimited domains with other functionality such as SSL (secure server layers), dedicated IP, toll free numbers for support and more.